 Boeing (BA) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from BA as it approaches its next earnings release.
-The company is expected to report EPS of -$1, down 131.65% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $19.75 billion, down 13.84% from the year-ago period.
+BA will be looking to display strength as it nears its next earnings release.
+On that day, BA is projected to report earnings of -$1.02 per share, which would represent a year-over-year decline of 132.28%.
+Our most recent consensus estimate is calling for quarterly revenue of $19.73 billion, down 13.89% from the year-ago period.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 17.76% lower.
-BA currently has a Zacks Rank of #5 (Strong Sell).
+Within the past 30 days, our consensus EPS projection has moved 27.62% lower.
+BA is holding a Zacks Rank of #5 (Strong Sell) right now.

-Looking at its valuation, BA is holding a Forward P/E ratio of 68.73.
-Its industry sports an average Forward P/E of 16.38, so we one might conclude that BA is trading at a premium comparatively.
+Digging into valuation, BA currently has a Forward P/E ratio of 76.88.
+Its industry sports an average Forward P/E of 15.33, so we one might conclude that BA is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.